vestrel00/contacts-android/docs/dev-notes.md

 which are not synced.

 The AOSP Contacts app hides the following UI fields when inserting or updating local raw contacts;

 - Event
 - Relation
 - Group memberships

-To enforce this behavior, this library ignores all of the above during inserts and updates for local raw contacts.
+However, the Google Contacts app does not hide any of the above for local raw contacts.
+Actually, the Contacts Provider does not set any account restrictions with the above data kinds.

 **Lollipop (API 22) and below**